Frequently Asked Questions

 I like for my horse to have two buckets for water in his stall.
 Is that okay?

 Yes, you may add an additional water bucket to the stall, but you need to help us keep them clean.
 It is our experience that the "second" water bucket tends to get dirty very quickly because it is rarely used.
+We like to keep large tubs of water in the paddocks as horses tend to keep those cleaner and they seem to prefer to drink from them.
+We find these tubs generally provide plenty of additional water.

 My horse cribs.
 Will you accept cribbers?